NYC Neighborhood Guides

 - 189 Bowery, NY NY 10002

-citizenM New York Bowery is a 300-room sister hotel to the citizenM New York Times Square, very popular and known for it’s super-efficient and modern rooms.
+citizenM New York Bowery is a 300-room sister hotel to the citizenM New York Times Square, very popular and known for it’s super-efficient and modern rooms as well as it’s concept of ‘affordable luxury for the people.
 All rooms are fitted with a desk, wall-to-wall windows, flat-screen TV, rain showers and small refrigerators.
+The hotel offers the expansive cloudM rooftop bar, outdoor terrace, and spectacular 360-degree views of New York.
 Guests rave about the comfy beds as well as the bar and cafe area.

 Public Hotel – Lower East Side